One of the last great tea-

 shots like Top Of The Pops, or little video-

-The series was dropped by Tyne Tees so they could devote more time to developing a network early evening pop show based on the ILR top forty.
-It would be remembered for taking more chances than most pop shows and was much respected and the last of its kind.
+The series was dropped by Tyne Tees so they could devote more time to developing a early evening pop show based on the ILR top forty.
+It would be remembered for taking more chances than most pop shows and was much respected and sadly, one of the last of its kind.